openenclave/openenclave/tcps/README.md

 For SGX:

-1. In Visual Studio 2015, add a new Visual C++ "Intel(R) SGX Enclave Project".
+1. In Visual Studio, add a new Visual C++ "Intel(R) SGX Enclave Project".
 Make sure the Project Type is "Enclave" and the EDL File checkbox is checked.
 2. Edit the _YourProjectName_.edl file, and add at least one public ecall in the trusted{} section.
 E.g., "public Tcps\_StatusCode ecall\_DoWork();"